Frequently Asked Questions

 When will I hear whether I have been accepted for an internship?

-The application process typically takes two to three months.
-While applications for summer internships are accepted year-round, applicants who submit their applications by January 1 will have the best chance at securing a summer intern position..
-Summer applicants will be notified by early March whether or not they have been accepted.
+The application screening process can take up to two to three months.
+While applications for summer internships are accepted year-round, applicants who submit their applications by January 1 will have the best chance at securing a summer intern position.

 What type of writing sample should I submit with my application?
 (Communications, Development, and Education applicants only)